univac-os/univac/README.md

 # Collections Exercise

 ## Intention
 This program intends to remove strings containing 'oggy' from a list of strings.
-"oggy" is bad so we need to remove it.
 "oggy" comes in cartoon network

 ## Method

-The code doesn't work according to the intention.
-Make it succeed.
+The code works according to the intention.

-Don't forget to update this file after fixing the code.

-we need to change the code to run it
+## Completion
+Assignment completed it now.